liantze/AltaCV/README.md

 * However if you're using `academicons`, you _must_ use either XeLaTeX or LuaLaTeX.
 If the doc then compiles but the icons don't show up in the output PDF, try compiling with LuaLaTeX instead.
 * The samples here use the [Lato](http://www.latofonts.com/lato-free-fonts/) and [Roboto Slab fonts](https://github.com/googlefonts/robotoslab).
 Feel free to use a different typeface package instead—often a different typeface will change the entire CV's feel.

+## Docker and Docker-compose

+We now offer a `Dockefile` and `docker-compose.yaml` with all the requirements for compilation locally.

+1. Run `docker-compose build`
+  * It will generate a local docker image `liantze/altacv:latest`
+2. Go to one of the dirs `mmayer` and `sample`
+3. Run `docker-compose up`
+  * Reuses the docker image `liantze/altacv:latest`
+  * The pdf is generated automatically locally.
+  * The options to `docker-compose.yaml` is described in the samples dir

 ## `sample.tex` [WAS `sample-alt.tex` 2 FEBRUARY 2020, DEFAULT SINCE 10 MAY 2020] ##
 Many users have overlooked the optional argument of `\cvsection` to insert the right sidebar contents, and often confused that the right sidebar doesn't automatically break across pages.
 This new layout uses the `paracol` package for typesetting the left and right columns that _can_ break across pages.
 It also makes changing the column widths easier: